-Starting from the left-hand side, clicking on the cross within the circle will close the Mac sniping tool and return you to your desktop.
-The next three buttons allow you to take screenshots and Captures the Entire Screen, the second button from the left allows you to Capture a Selected Window, and the dashed rectangle button allows you to Capture Selected Portions of your Mac screen.
+Starting from the left-hand side, clicking on the cross within the circle will close the Mac snipping tool and return you to your desktop.
+The next three buttons allow you to take screenshots and Capture the Entire Screen, the second button from the left allows you to Capture a Selected Window, and the dashed rectangle button allows you to Capture Selected Portions of your Mac screen.
 Mousing over any of the buttons will trigger a tooltip to remind you what each button does.

-The next two buttons with circles in their bottom right corners allow you to capture video of your Mac screen, with the first allowing you to Record Entire Screen and the second dashed rectangle allowing you to Record Selected Portions of your Mac desktop.
+The next two buttons with circles in their bottom right corners allow you to capture video of your Mac screen, with the first allowing you to Record the Entire Screen and the second dashed rectangle allowing you to Record Selected Portions of your Mac desktop.

 Changing the default Mac Snipping tool save location

 The Mac snipping tool also provides additional Options, offering the ability for you to choose where you would like to save your screenshots or captured video on your Mac when using the snipping tool.
 The default location for captured screenshots is the Desktop but you can also select send captured screenshots using the Mac snipping tool to your Documents folder or directly to the Clipboard, Mac Mail program, Message application, or Preview app on macOS or a Custom Location of your choosing.
 Other actions include setting a timer of either 5 or 10 seconds, Showing Floating Thumbnails, Remember Last Selection or Show Mouse Pointer.